govind-parmar3/Golden-Hotel-Website-main/README.md

 🔧 Features: Home, Services, About, Trainers, and Contact sections

-Fully responsive design for mobile, tablet, and desktop
+-Fully responsive design for mobile, tablet, and desktop

-Smooth scrolling and effects using JavaScript
+-Smooth scrolling and effects using JavaScript

-Contact form with PHP and MySQL database integration
+-Contact form with PHP and MySQL database integration

-SEO-friendly clean code structure
+-SEO-friendly clean code structure

 🛠️ Tech Stack: Frontend: HTML5, CSS3, JavaScript